Genivia/ugrep/README.md

                   Read the globs from FILE and skip files  and  directories  whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines starting with a `#' and  empty  lines  in FILE  ignored.
+When  FILE  is a a `-', standard input is read.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of  which  is  to be matched.
 This forces ugrep to behave as fgrep but less efficiently than fgrep.

            -f FILE, --file=FILE
                   Read one or more newline-separated patterns  from  FILE.
 Empty pattern  lines  in  the file are not processed.
 Options -F, -w, and -x do not apply to FILE patterns.
 If FILE does  not  exist, the  GREP_PATH  environment variable is used as the path to read FILE.
 If    that    fails,     looks     for     FILE     in /usr/local/share/ugrep/patterns.
+When  FILE is a `-', standard input is read.
 This option may be repeated.

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.